ImmortalDemonGod/bluestream-reference/docs/REPLICATION.md

 # Replication Guide

-**TODO:** Write step-by-step instructions for someone to reproduce your work.
+This guide documents how to reproduce the pipeline outputs from scratch.

 ## Prerequisites
 - Python 3.x